The Four Polarizations of the $W$ at High Energies: Polarized Propagators and Power Counting

-Here, $n^\mu_{\rm axial}$ is a reference vector that fixes the gauge; it projects out a component of $V$'s field along a preferred direction, or \textit{axis}.
+Here, $n^\mu_{\rm axial}$ is a reference vector that sets the gauge condition on physical states $(n^\mu A_\mu)=0$.
+The condition stipulates that the physical components of $V$ are orthogonal to the preferred direction, or \textit{axis}, $n^\mu_{\rm axial}$.
 In axial gauges, $n^\mu_{\rm axial}$ is not a bookkeeping device in the sense of Eq.~\eqref{Theta_matrix} but a gauge-fixing 4-vector.
-The values it is allowed to take on are restricted, and in some sense are defined by the orthogonality and identities one wants in practical calculations~\cite{Capper:1981rd,Leibbrandt:1994wj}.
+The allowed values for $n^\mu_{\rm axial}$ are more restricted, and in some sense are defined by the orthogonality and identities one wants in practical calculations~\cite{Capper:1981rd,Leibbrandt:1994wj}.
 Common choices for $n^\mu_{\rm axial}$ include those given in Eq.~\eqref{eq:ref_vector_def}.

-A feature of working with axial gauges is that the propagators for the photon and gluon can be obtained from Eq.~\eqref{eq:prop_unpol_axial} by taking $M_V,\Gamma_V\to0$~\cite{Ellis:1996mzs,Dams:2004vi,Coleman:2018mew}.
+A feature of 4-dimensional axial gauges is that the propagators for the photon and gluon can be obtained from Eq.~\eqref{eq:prop_unpol_axial} by taking $M_V,\Gamma_V\to0$~\cite{Ellis:1996mzs,Dams:2004vi,Coleman:2018mew}.
+The correspondence makes comparing our work on polarized weak bosons to works on polarized photons in deeply virtual Compton scattering~\cite{Kroll:1995pv,Ji:1996nm} easier, but is left to future investigations.

-As the existence of completeness relationships among polarization vectors is independent of gauge fixing, the propagator in Eq.~\eqref{eq:prop_unpol_axial} obeys the same completeness relationship in Eq.~\eqref{eq:completeness}.
-We are therefore able to define helicity polarized propagators in this gauge according to Eq.~\eqref{eq:polprop_def}.
+As the existence of completeness relationships among polarization vectors is independent of gauge fixing, the propagator in Eq.~\eqref{eq:prop_unpol_axial} obeys a similar completeness relationship to Eq.~\eqref{eq:completeness}.
+We are therefore able to build helicity polarized propagators in this gauge according to Eq.~\eqref{eq:polprop_def}.
 For concreteness, we choose the convention for $\eta_\lambda$ as in Eq.~\eqref{eq:polprop_sign_convention}.

 To build helicity-polarized propagators in terms of our power-counting devices in the axial gauge, we first note that the numerator of Eq.~\eqref{eq:prop_unpol_axial} can be written as: